AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/solving-problems/debug-rules.md

 ---
-title: How to debug rules in the MV3 extension
+title: How to debug rules in AdGuard for Chrome MV3
 sidebar_position: 2
 ---

+In [AdGuard Browser Extension for Chrome MV3](/general/adguard-browser-extension/mv3-version) there is no UI that shows which declarative rules were applied.
+For now, the only option is to open the Filtering log where we show approximately what rules were applied based on our TSurlFilter engine.
+We are working on adding information about declarative rules to the Filtering log.
+For exact information you’ll have to install the “unpacked” form of the extension in your browser yourself.

+These instructions are also meant for problematic cases where you want to modify the rules that are bundled with the extension statically.
 In most cases, using *User rules* in the extension should be sufficient.
-However, in some problematic cases, you may want to modify the rules bundled with the extension statically.

 ## Prerequisites